VVER

-VVER power stations have mostly been installed in Russia and the former Soviet Union, but also in China, the Czech Republic, Finland, Germany, Hungary, Slovakia, Bulgaria, India, Iran and Ukraine.
+VVER power stations have been installed in Russia, Ukraine, Belarus, Armenia, China, the Czech Republic, Finland, Hungary, Slovakia, Bulgaria, India, and Iran.
 Countries that are planning to introduce VVER reactors include Bangladesh, Egypt, Jordan, and Turkey.
+Germany shut down its VVER reactors in 1989-90, and cancelled those under construction.

 History

 The earliest VVERs were built before 1970.
 The VVER-440 Model V230 was the most common design, delivering 440 MW of electrical power.
 The V230 employs six primary coolant loops each with a horizontal steam generator.
 A modified version of VVER-440, Model V213, was a product of the first nuclear safety standards adopted by Soviet designers.
 This model includes added emergency core cooling and auxiliary feedwater systems as well as upgraded accident localization systems.

 The larger VVER-1000 was developed after 1975 and is a four-loop system housed in a containment-type structure with a spray steam suppression system (Emergency Core Cooling System).
 VVER reactor designs have been elaborated to incorporate automatic control, passive safety and containment systems associated with Western generation III reactors.

 The VVER-1200 is the version currently offered for construction, being an evolution of the VVER-1000 with increased power output to about 1200 MWe (gross) and providing additional passive safety features.

 In 2012, Rosatom stated that in the future it intended to certify the VVER with the British and U.S. regulatory authorities, though was unlikely to apply for a British licence before 2015.

 The construction of the first VVER-1300 (VVER-TOI) 1300 MWE unit was started in 2018.